Bob Pettit

 The first NBA player to score more than 20,000 points, Pettit was inducted into the Naismith Memorial Basketball Hall of Fame in 1970.
-He is one of four players who was named to all four NBA anniversary teams.
+He is one of four players who was named to all four NBA anniversary teams and one of only two living members as of 2025 with Bob Cousy.
 He is widely regarded as one of the greatest power forwards of all time.

 Early life

+Robert E. Lee Pettit Jr. was born on December 12, 1932, in Baton Rouge, Louisiana.
 Pettit's basketball career had humble beginnings, as at Baton Rouge High School, he was cut from the varsity basketball team as both a freshman and sophomore.
 He played church league basketball as a sophomore and grew five inches in less than a year.
 His father, sheriff of East Baton Rouge Parish (1932–1936), pushed him to practice in the backyard of the Kemmerly house until he improved his skills.
 It worked: Pettit became a starter and made the All-City prep team as a junior.
 As a 6-7 senior, he led Baton Rouge High to its first state championship in over 20 years.
 Pettit was then selected to play in a North–South all-star game at Murray, Kentucky.